rcrown1/GettingAndCleaningProject/CodeBook.md

-describes the variables, the data, and any transformations or work that you performed to clean up the data called
+# describes the variables, the data, and any transformations or work that you performed to clean up the data called
+smaller text here